pelayoarbues/link-blogger/README.md

 The purpose of Link Blogger is to help users efficiently organize and document their reading activities.
 It has been inspired by [Simon Willison call to share link blogs](https://simonwillison.net/2024/Dec/22/link-blog/).

  By analyzing recently modified files, the tool:
-1. Extracts metadata and highlights from articles or notes.
-Metadata includes Title and URL from Readwise's Reader highlights.
+	1. Extracts metadata (e.g., Title and URL) and highlights from articles or notes.
+Metadata includes Title and URL from Readwise’s Reader highlights.
+If metadata is missing, the script assigns default values: "Untitled Article" for the title and "#" for the URL.
-2. Summarizes content using OpenAI's advanced natural language processing models.
+	2. Summarizes content using OpenAI’s advanced natural language processing models.
-3. Classifies articles into user-defined topics.
+	3. Classifies articles into either user-defined topics (if provided) or GPT-suggested broad categories.
 	4. Generates a formatted blog post in Markdown, grouped by topics and complete with an engaging introduction.

 This is ideal for bloggers, researchers, or professionals who want to share insights from their recent readings with minimal manual effort.